 About Huntly Room to Run

-We're celebrating our sixth birthday this year and we're looking for the 2020 Room to Run to be the biggest and best ever.
+WE'RE BACK - after a unscheduled break in 2020 due to a certain global pandemic, we're back for 2021 and looking for this one to be our biggest and best ever.
 In 2019, we added a fantastic Half Marathon course to our famous 10k and 5k routes along with our amazing kids age group races.